 Graduates may expect to develop careers as qualified professionals in the culinary, foodservice and hospitality industries (including hotels, restaurants, industrial catering, food retail outlets, licensed trade, cruise liners and other food related industries) and advance towards positions

-The programme is of two years duration and includes a period of industry work experience.
-The programme is built around three core areas of the culinary arts disciplines namely:
+The course is of two years duration and includes a period of industry work experience.
+The course is built around three core areas of the culinary arts disciplines namely:

 - Culinary Arts Performance

 - Culinary Science